jollyjumper-exe/3D-Evaluation-Framework/README.md

 ![](https://i.imgur.com/bpxEfMF.png)

-1. Provide a data pool for a scene, that consists of an export from polycam and an info.json with camera matrices for each frame inside the export and the corresponding frame titles.
+1. Data Pool Creation: We start by compiling a comprehensive data pool for our scene.
+This includes an export from Polycam, which contains detailed scene information, and an accompanying info.json file.
+The info.json file provides essential camera matrices for each frame within the export, along with corresponding frame titles.

-2. For each given index, the frame and camera matrix will be extracted from the data pool.
+2. Data Extraction: Given a specific index, we retrieve the corresponding frame and camera matrix from our data pool.

-3. Datasets will be created for the given indices, with all data belonging to the extracted frame removed.
+3. Dataset Preparation: We create distinct datasets tailored to the provided indices.
+These datasets are meticulously curated, ensuring that all data pertaining to the extracted frame is accurately isolated.

-4. Models will be trained for each dataset.
-5. Models will be rendered with the extracted Matrix.
+4. Model Training: Each dataset undergoes rigorous model training, harnessing the power of machine learning algorithms to capture intricate patterns within the scene.

+5. Rendering: Employing the extracted camera matrix, we render models with precision, striving to faithfully represent the intricacies of the scene.

-6. The extracted Frame and the Render are aligned using SIFT-Features.
-Between those matched features, we calculate the transform and warp the perspective.
-Afterwards we crop the result to be in a comparable shape.
+6. Alignment and Warping: Utilizing SIFT-Features, we meticulously align the extracted frame with the rendered model.
+By identifying matched features, we calculate the necessary transformation to warp the perspective, ensuring seamless integration.

-7. We evaluate, using structural similarity index measur (SSIM) and peak-signal-to-noise ratio (PSNR).
+7. Evaluation: Finally, we evaluate the alignment's quality using sophisticated metrics such as the Structural Similarity Index Measure (SSIM) and Peak Signal-to-Noise Ratio (PSNR), providing valuable insights into the fidelity of our rendered scene.

 ![](https://i.imgur.com/SgIpQsD.png)

 ## Results

+The

 ## Related Work